Aabdul01/A_B_Testing/README.md

 - Determined statistical significance: The p-value was compared to the significance level (alpha) to determine whether the null hypothesis should be rejected or not.

 # Results
-Based on the A/B test, the p-value was found to be less than the significance level of 0.05, indicating that there was a significant difference in purchase amounts between Variation A and Variation B. Therefore, the null hypothesis was rejected in favor of the alternative hypothesis.
+After analyzing the data, we found that the p-value was 0.14, which is greater than our significance level.
+Therefore, we did not reject the null hypothesis, and we concluded that changing the color of the 'Shop Now' button did not have a statistically significant impact on the click-through rate..